Smoking Fish &

 thin tail sections will of course be overdone and somewhat hard, but sorry,

-that is the way of life.
+that seems to be the way of life.
 In the RH photo below these pieces were

 cut about 1 1/2" wide.
 The skin was removed soon after taken from the

-smoker (while still warm) and the dark meat (which seems to be bitter) was removed at the same
+smoker (while still warm) and the dark meat (fat, which tends to be bitter) was removed at the same

 Here the Kokanee fillets are about right